If you are staying in the Netherlands for an extended period of at least 5 years you may want to consider buying your own property.

 Price / Property Type

-Since the financial crisis hit, property prices in the Netherlands have decreased by around 25% from the peak.
-The housing market has been stagnant although there are signs of a slight pick-up.
+Since the financial crisis hit, property prices in the Netherlands decreased by around 25% from the peak.
+As of late 2015 the housing market is showing signs of picking up again.
 Some homeowners remain trapped in negative equity, meaning their mortgage is greater than the value of their house.

 So as a potential buyer, what can you expect?
 Obviously price depends on the size of the property and the location - you may need to compromise in order to get the right balance.